Panasonic NN-SN686S Thermal Fuse Blown — Step-by-Step Guide

 Step 9: Testing the New Installation

 With the new thermal fuse installed and connected, test for proper continuity across the component before reassembly.
 Your multimeter should show near-zero resistance across the terminals, confirming the new fuse is functional and properly connected.
-Also verify that no other components were accidentally disconnected during the repair process by visually inspecting all nearby connections.
+Also, verify that no other components were accidentally disconnected during the repair process by visually inspecting all nearby connections.

 Step 10: Reassembly and Final Testing

-Carefully replace the outer cover of the Panasonic NN-SN686S by sliding it forward into position and securing with all six Phillips head screws.
+Carefully replace the outer cover of the Panasonic NN-SN686S by sliding it forward into position and securing it with all six Phillips head screws.
 Ensure all screw holes align properly before tightening.
 Reinstall the turntable and glass tray, then plug the unit back into the wall outlet.
 Test the microwave with a cup of water for 30 seconds on high power to verify proper operation.
-The unit should start immediately, the magnetron should produce its characteristic humming sound, and the water should begin heating within 10-15 seconds.
+The unit should start immediately, the magnetron should produce its characteristic humming sound, and the water should begin heating within 10 to 15 seconds.

 Troubleshooting

-• If the microwave still has no power after thermal fuse replacement, check the main fuse located in the primary circuit near the power cord connection – this may also be blown
+• If the microwave still has no power after thermal fuse replacement, check the main fuse located in the primary circuit near the power cord connection — this may also be blown.

-• If the unit powers on but immediately shuts down again, there may be an underlying overheating issue such as blocked ventilation vents that caused the original fuse failure
+• If the unit powers on but immediately shuts down again, there may be an underlying overheating issue such as blocked ventilation vents that caused the original fuse failure.

-• If you hear unusual noises or arcing sounds during testing, immediately unplug the unit as there may be magnetron or high-voltage component damage
+• If you hear unusual noises or arcing sounds during testing, immediately unplug the unit as there may be magnetron or high-voltage component damage.

-• If the thermal fuse tests good but the microwave still doesn’t function, check the door switches and door latch mechanism for proper operation
+• If the thermal fuse tests good but the microwave still doesn’t function, check the door switches and door latch mechanism for proper operation.

-• If the new fuse blows repeatedly, there is likely a short circuit in the magnetron or high-voltage transformer requiring professional diagnosis
+• If the new fuse blows repeatedly, there is likely a short circuit in the magnetron or high-voltage transformer requiring professional diagnosis.

 When to Call a Professional

-• If you discover any signs of arcing, burning, or heat damage to internal components during disassembly
+• If you discover any signs of arcing, burning, or heat damage to internal components during disassembly.

-• If the thermal fuse continues to blow after replacement, indicating an underlying electrical fault
+• If the thermal fuse continues to blow after replacement, indicating an underlying electrical fault.

-• If you are uncomfortable working around high-voltage components or lack experience with electrical repairs
+• If you are uncomfortable working around high-voltage components or lack experience with electrical repairs.

-• If multiple components appear damaged or if the magnetron or high-voltage transformer requires replacement
+• If multiple components appear damaged or if the magnetron or high-voltage transformer requires replacement.

 When to Call a Professional